luigisaetta/jobs_bp/bp.md

     return df
 ```

-In utils.py you can find also an example, useful to write a binary file (for example the model file) to Object Storage.
+In utils.py you can find also an example, useful to **write** a binary file (for example the model file) to Object Storage.

+### Pipelines

+You can launch a DS JOB using the REST API ([see](./test_invoke_job_run.ipynb)).

+In OCI Data Integration you can use **REST task** to invoke a REST service.
+Therefore you can include in a OCI DI pipeline the call to launch a DS Job.